 - Chopped dark chocolate.
 I really prefer you buy grocery-store brand dark chocolate in the massive bars and chop them up.
 They’re much better than chips and still affordable.

-- Fresh strawberries, which we are going to slice adorably (I’m sorry).
+- Fresh strawberries, which we are going to slice adorably into hearts (I’m sorry/not sorry).

-- Melt butter in a pot and stir in remaining batter ingredients.
-I told you it was simple.
+- Melt butter in a pot and whisk in the cocoa powder.

 - Top the brownie batter with jam, swirl it in, then top with chocolate chunks and sliced strawberries.